 Mock Job Interviews

-Eighty Year 10 students at Sandringham College were interviewed by Beaumaris Rotarians over two days.
-The aim of this project is to help the students gain skills to prepare for future employment.
+Over the past few years a number of Year 10 students at Sandringham College and Beaumaris Secondary College have been interviewed by Beaumaris Rotarians to help them gain skills to prepare for future employment.

 National Youth Science Forum